-In recent years I have written a biographical sketch of
+In recent years I wrote a biographical sketch of

 Minot Pratt.
 The related story of Minot's new grave marker and discovery of unknown photos of Anna Alcott and her husband, John Bridge Pratt (Minot's son) is posted annotatations) Anna Alcott Pratt's charming and moving diary at Houghton Library which is posted here.